Kroos: You can't buy the Champions League

 "We had PSG in the second round and Juve in the quarter-finals.
 It's not the easiest road."

-Kroos believes Bayern has improved throughout the season under his old boss Jupp Heynckes, but he has vowed to "wipe out the good vibes" of the Bundesliga champion.
+Kroos believes Bayern have improved throughout the season under his old boss Jupp Heynckes, but he has vowed to "wipe out the good vibes" of the Bundesliga champions.

 "I expect a strong team.
 It's the semi-final of the Champions League.
 Bayern are in good form and there's nothing more to say," he said.